 - Which of the following items could be included on your website wish list?

 - True or false?
-Your strategists (or team leaders) role is to master the process of uncovering answers from your users and turning those answers into items to build to drive value and business results.
+Your strategist’s (or team leader’s) role is to master the process of uncovering answers from your users and turning those answers into items to build to drive value and business results.

 - Which statement best describes when user research is used during Growth-Driven Design?